Makeshift/awshift/README.md

 **Optional Extras**:

+- [ ] Plugin support, and plugins for:
   - [ ] Generate EKS cluster configs for each account
   - [ ] Log in to ECR in each account
   - [ ] Log in to CodeArtifact
 - [ ] CLI autocomplete

 ## Dependencies